-We paddled out of the Emeryville Marina, and made our way west across the bay to Treasure Island, paddling into a steady wind of 8 to 10 knots.
+We paddled out of the Emeryville Marina and made our way west across the bay to Treasure Island, paddling into a steady wind of 8 to 10 knots.
 Slack water was at 10:30, so we had no current to contend with on the crossing.
 As we rounded the northwest corner of Treasure Island, Eoin suggested we make our way to San Francisco, landing at Pier 1 1/2, a public pier.
-We were making good time and with the weather starting to clear the San Francisco waterfront looked inviting.
-It was about 12:30 when we pulled out boats out of the water onto the pier.
-We had our lunch with appropriate social distancing and took a stroll along the Embarcadero checking out the Ferry Building and the Ghandi sculpture just south of the Ferry Building.
+We were making good time and, with the weather starting to clear, the San Francisco waterfront looked inviting.
+It was about 12:30 when we pulled our boats out of the water onto the pier.
+We had our lunch with appropriate social distancing and took a stroll along the Embarcadero checking out the Ferry Building and the Gandhi sculpture just south of the Ferry Building.
 After lunch we put our boats back in the water.
-The dock is rather high so Eoin steadied my boat while I lowered myself in, and then I rafted up along Eoin’s boat to give more stability to get in.
+The dock is rather high so Eoin steadied my boat while I lowered myself in, and then I rafted up along Eoin’s boat to give it more stability.
 Getting into the boats seemed easier than getting out onto the high pier.

 Back on the water, we decided to paddle along the water front, checking out the the lagoon at the Exploratorium.
 Interesting enough, you can paddle under the pier at the Exploratorium into a lagoon.